-| The Aims of the Project | ||
+The Aims of the Project | ||

-| Thousands of men and women died in the service of Britain and the Commonwealth during two world wars and yet there is no official recognition of their sacrifice. | ||
+Thousands of men and women died in the service of Britain and the Commonwealth during two world wars and yet there is no official recognition of their sacrifice. | ||

-| The In From The Cold Project (IFCP) was formed to research and identify all service men and women missing from the official Commonwealth War Graves Commission (CWGC) list of casualties from the First and Second World Wars.
-We are determined to get these soldiers, sailors and airmen their due recognition – even after the passing of so many years.
-Unfortunately, a large number of names were missed from the lists supplied to the Commission and, as a result, many casualties have no official commemoration.
+The In From The Cold Project (IFCP) was formed more than twenty years ago to research and identify all service men and women missing from the official Commonwealth War Graves Commission (CWGC) list of casualties from the First and Second World Wars.
+Our task is to get these soldiers, sailors and airmen their due recognition – even after the passing of so many years.
+Unfortunately, many names were missed from the lists supplied to the Commission and, as a result, many casualties have no official commemoration.
 Record keeping was not always as accurate as it should have been back in the pre-computer days of the early twentieth century.
-With modern technology and greater accessibility to remaining records, it is possible through painstaking and often tedious research to find many of these missing names and to gather the supporting evidence required for recognition by CWGC and the appropriate military authorities. |
+With modern technology and the greater accessibility to remaining records, it is possible, through painstaking and often tedious research, to find many of these missing names and to gather the supporting evidence required for recognition by CWGC and the appropriate military authorities. |

-| The Work of IFCP | ||
+The Work of IFCP | ||

-| IFCP Progress | ||
+IFCP Progress | ||

 This website is provided as a facility for the distribution of news from IFCP and to assist all researchers working on the task of getting non-commemorated servicemen their due commemoration. |